GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 ## Building

-The default build environment for the Device SDK for Embedded C is `Make`.
+The default build environment for the Device SDK is `make`.
 It invokes [GCC](https://www.gnu.org/software/gcc/) to produce a native build on a POSIX host.
 This serves as the default development environment on Ubuntu.

 Run the following command to build the Device SDK: